ultravioletrs/ai/fraud-detection/README.md

 - `Amount`: Transaction amount.
 - `Class`: Label indicating whether the transaction is fraudulent (1) or not (0).

-You can download the dataset `creditcard.csv` from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
+You can download the dataset `creditcard.csv` from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/download?datasetVersionNumber=3).
+Create a new directory `datasets`, and add the downloaded `creditcard.csv` to the directory.

 ### Train Model